laz824/travelPlannerCpp/README.md

 ### How the program interacts with the user:

-- Provides and displays the adjacency matrix and city distances in a comprehensible manner.
+- Optionally, displays the adjacency matrix and city distances.

-- Lists all combinations of routes between cities, including the distances for each route.
+- Lists all combinations of routes between cities, including the distances.

-- Identifies and outputs the shortest route along with the total distance covered.
+- Displays the shortest route with the total distance.

 ### Purpose: